-US Lacrosse now requires background screenings for all members in the adult coach membership category upon joining as a new coach or renewing their membership.
-There is no cost to the member for the background screening service, which can normally range anywhere from $20-$75 depending on a coach’s state of residence.
+There is no cost to member coaches or officals for the background screening service, which can normally range anywhere from $20-$75 depending on an individual's state of residence.

 I've already completed a background screening through my employer or another organization; why is US Lacrosse requiring that I complete another screening?

-Clubs, schools, civic organizations, or employers complete background screenings that vary in type and thoroughness.
-US Lacrosse's background screening utilizes consistent standards with similar levels of thoroughness for all coaches, regardless of their current occupation or state of residence.
+Clubs, schools, civic organizations, or employers complete background screenings that vary in type, resulting in differing degrees of thoroughness.
+NCSI's background screening utilizes consistent standards with similar levels of thoroughness for all coach and official members, ensuring that screening is uniform regardless of current occupation or state of residence.

-How does a coach who is joining/renewing membership complete the required national background screening?
+How does a coach or official complete the background screening?

-Adult coach members who are not joining or renewing their membership but would still like to complete a national background screening can do so by using the My Account feature on uslacrosse.org.
+Adult coach members who have not completed the national background screening, and game officials who are voluntarily completing the background screening, can do so by using the My Account feature on uslacrosse.org.
 Before you begin, make sure you have the following things on-hand: government issued photo ID (driver’s license, passport, etc.); list of addresses lived over the past five years; and your social security number.
 Then follow these steps:

 • Login to My Account on www.USLacrosse.org